Gary Payton II: Portland Trail Blazers (2022–2023)

 On July 6, 2022, Payton signed a three-year, $28 million deal with the Portland Trail Blazers.
 He underwent offseason core muscle surgery, which sidelined him for months.
 On January 2, 2023, Payton made his Blazers debut, putting up seven points, four assists, two rebounds, and one steal in a 135–106 win over the Detroit Pistons.

-Return to Golden State (2023–present)
+Return to Golden State (2023–2026)

 On February 9, 2023, Payton was traded back to the Golden State Warriors alongside two second-round picks in a four-team trade involving the Atlanta Hawks and Detroit Pistons, sending Kevin Knox II and five second-round picks to Portland, James Wiseman to Detroit and Saddiq Bey to Atlanta and made his debut on March 26, against the Minnesota Timberwolves.
 On March 6, 2024, Payton surpassed 1,000 career points against the Milwaukee Bucks in 125–90 victory.

-On April 26, 2025, in the first round of the NBA Playoffs, Payton scored a playoff career high of 16 points against the Houston Rockets, to help the Golden State Warriors take a 2-1 lead in the series.
+On April 26, 2025, in the first round of the NBA playoffs, Payton scored a playoff career high of 16 points against the Houston Rockets, to help the Golden State Warriors take a 2-1 lead in the series.

 On September 29, 2025, Payton re-signed with the Warriors.

+On August 1, 2026, Payton re-signed with the Warriors.

+Personal life

+On September 1, 2025, it was announced that Payton would be launching a professional skateboard league, with intentions to hold its inaugural season in 2026 in Big Bear, California.